-If your company doesn’t offer a retirement plan like a 401(k) or pension plan, you're not alone.
-In fact, according to the U.S. Bureau of Labor Statistics, you're among 55% of all workers who don’t have access to a defined contribution plan.1
+If your company doesn’t offer a retirement plan, like a 401(k), you’re not alone.
+According to the U.S. Bureau of Labor Statistics, you’re among 52% of workers who don’t have access to a defined contribution plan.1

 Get a head start on retirement planning

-If you're not putting money into some type of long-term investment vehicle to help save for retirement, then you're risking your future.
-It will be hard for you to keep pace with your current standard of living in retirement if you don't do something about it now.
-Keep in mind that investing in the stock market involves market risk, including possible loss of principal.
+If you’re not putting money into some type of long-term investment, then you’re putting your retirement future at risk.
+It will be hard for you to keep pace with your current standard of living in retirement if you don’t do something about it now.
+Keep in mind that investing in the stock market involves market risk, including the possible loss of the money you invest.

 The sooner you invest, the more opportunity your money has to work for you.
-There are things you can do now to help make sure you have lifetime income.
+There are things you can do now to help ensure you have income throughout retirement.

 Think about individual retirement planning

 There are many ways to save for retirement outside of work, including: